CyberWolfTV/lmaocat/README.md

   the original tool did it, which leads to cleaner-looking colors.
 - The only required dependencies of lmaocat are a C++ compiler and the C++ standard library, even though the installation is easier with cmake installed
-- lmaocat doesn't have 8-bit color support, it will just print out the normal text.<br>
+- lmaocat doesn't have 8-bit color support, it will just print out the normal text.
 This is because truecolor is supported pretty much everywhere nowadays.

 ![Could not load Image!](./assets/help.png "lmaocat --help")